-Join us for an upcoming session of Mental Health First Aid (MHFA).
-These virtual sessions are offered at no cost to individuals and congregations in the Great Plains Conference.
-Anyone in your church may attend but each person should register individually.
+Register below and join us for Adult or Youth Mental Health First Aid (MHFA) training.
+These virtual sessions are offered at no cost to individuals and congregations in the Great Plains United Methodist Conference, and to any interested Kansans.

 Additionally, MHFA teaches about recovery and resiliency – the belief that individuals experiencing these challenges can and do get better, and can use their strengths to stay well.
 Trainees also learn how to apply the Mental Health First Aid action plan in a variety of situations, then practice through role play, scenarios, and activities — making it easier to apply these skills in a real-life situation.